dustinpfister/blog_posts/_posts/threejs-examples-tracks.md

 ## 1 - The first version of the tracks module, and some demos

 For this first section I will be writing about what I have when it comes to the very first version of this tracks module.
+Also I will want to have at least a few demos to test out that the core features that I have in place all ready work okay before even toying with the idea of maing my first revision of this or not.

 ### 1.a - The tracks module \( R0 \)

 This first version of the tracks module is then yet another one of my modules that follows the tired old IIFE pattern.
-There are three public methods of the module, one to create source objects, another to create a track object from a collection of source objects, and one last method to create the final track curve from the curve stored in the user data object of each of these track objects.
+There are three public methods of the module, one to create source objects, another to create a track object from a collection of source objects, and one last method to create the final track curve.
+Each source object has a curve that is attached to the user data object of the source object.
+The process of creating a final track curve then is to run over all the objects created from the source objects, and then create a copy of the curve stored in the track object.
+There is then creating a new curve from the values of the source curve but adding the position of the track object as well.

 ```js